gskinnerTeam/flutter-stateful-props/README.md

 * **any Prop can `add`/`sync` any other Prop, as long as they do it in `init()`!**

 We're still scratching the surface of what can be done here, and excited to see what people come up with.

+## Syntactic Sugar
+The core set of props provide some opinionated syntactic sugar where we think it's useful.
+They have a focus on pragmatism and brevity, over strict 1:1 adherence to the underlying Flutter API.
+For example: `onChange` events will contain the payload you would expect rather than the empty ones Flutter often provides; `AnimationProps` take a `double` over `Duration`; etc.

+**It is important to note that the opinionated nature of the core Props is seperate from the underlying system.
+A set of Props with strict-adherence would be very easy to create if someone were so inclined.** The average size of a Prop in the lib now is around 40 lines, and that's with the syntactic sugar.

 ## 📝 Contributing